mrnossiom/wakatime-ls/README.md

 ## And more...

-`wakatime-ls` is an LSP so it is easy to quickly integrate into any editor.
+`wakatime-ls` is a language server, it's easy to quickly integrate into any editor that support the language server protocol.

 Feel free to make a PR for your own favorite editor.

----
+# License

-Work is licensed under [`CECILL-2.1`](https://choosealicense.com/licenses/cecill-2.1/), a French OSS license that allows modification and distribution of the software while requiring the same license for derived works.
+Work is licensed under [CECILL-2.1](https://choosealicense.com/licenses/cecill-2.1/), a French OSS license that allows modification and distribution of the software while requiring the same license for derived works.